julianmendez/tabulas/docs/README.md

 | JSON         | yes               | yes             |
 | CSV          | no                | no              |

-The given example (as Tabula/Properties) is converted to a YAML file (i.e. Tabula/YAML) as follows:
+The given example (as Tabula.Properties) is converted to a YAML file (i.e. Tabula.YAML) as follows:
 ```yaml

 ---